-Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC", Remind ®and email systems.
+Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" email system and Remind [®].
 Instructor will not initiate communication using private email accounts.
 Students are encouraged to check SPC email on a regular basis.